fish-shell/fish-shell/sphinx_doc_src/index.rst

 You can see the current list of features via ``status features``::

     > status features
-    stderr-nocaret  on     3.0      ^ no longer redirects stderr qmark-noglob    off    3.0      ? no longer globs string-replace-fewer-backslashes        off     3.1     string replace -r needs fewer backslashes in the replacement
+    stderr-nocaret  on     3.0    ^ no longer redirects stderr qmark-noglob    off    3.0    ? no longer globs regex-slashless off    3.1    fewer \'s in string replace -r replacement

 There are two breaking changes in fish 3.0: caret ``^`` no longer redirects stderr, and question mark ``?`` is no longer a glob.